Jazz Brunch at Antoine’s (Photo: Joshua Brasted)

 Nestled the artsy, eclectic Bywater neighborhood, this funky eatery is a people-watching destination.
 You can’t go wrong with Elizabeth’s unforgettable brunch menu, complete with local favorites like Praline Bacon, Fried Chicken Livers With Elizabeth’s Pepper Jelly, Banana’s Foster French Toast or the Duck Waffle, a sweet potato and duck hash atop a cornbread waffle.
 The restaurant’s Bloody Marys are New Orleans’ boozy darlings, but the selection also includes the Corpse Reviver, Ghetto Fabulous Mimosa and make-your-own mimosas.
 Plus, you’ll be surrounded by vibrant “Be Nice or Leave” signs from Dr. Bob, a beloved local artist.

-If you’re traveling — and drinking — on a budget, what more do you need than $15 bottomless mimosas, sangria and Bloody Marys?
+If you’re traveling — and drinking — on a budget during your trip to New Orleans, what more do you need than a brunch with $15 bottomless mimosas, sangria and Bloody Marys?
 The line for Katie’s unbeatable brunch gets long fast thanks to its drink specials and stellar menu items like Veal Grillades, Lemon-ricotta Pancakes and the restaurant’s signature Crawfish Beignets.
 The laid-back Mid-City location offers its own irresistible charm, making this charismatic corner restaurant a choice brunch hotspot.